01 of 05

 Scheduling Aquarium Maintenance

 As part of your regular maintenance, think about whether or not you should perform these tasks more or less frequently.
 The amount of debris in your mechanical filter is a good indicator.
-When your filter becomes clogged and overpowered, contaminants will be forced through or around the filter material, defeating its purpose.
-Quite often, you can get a pretty good idea of when your filter needs attention by the amount of water that is coming out of it: If the water flow is slower than it was right after your last filter cleaning, it's probably due for a cleaning.
+When your filter media becomes clogged, contaminants will be forced around the filter material, defeating its purpose.
+Quite often, you can get a pretty good idea of when your filter needs attention by the amount of water that is coming from the filter outflow: if the water flow is slower than it was right after your last filter cleaning, it's probably due for a cleaning.